signicode/openflights-cached/README.md

 ## IATA

-`openflights-cached/iata` exposes an object of all [OpenFlight entries](#Entry+type) indexed by IATA ids - the JSON is approx. 1.7 megs and will probably use similar amount of memory.
+`openflights-cached/iata` exposes an object of all [OpenFlight entries](#Entry+type) indexed by IATA ids - the JSON is approx. 1.7 megs and will probably use approx. double the amount of memory.

 ```javascript
 const openflights = require("openflights-cached/iata");